 PMCID: all published articles receive a PMCID

-Frontiers in Computational Neuroscience welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Frontiers in Computational Neuroscience welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to Frontiers in Computational Neuroscience, where they are peer-reviewed by the Associate and Review Editors of the specialty journal.